tldr-pages/tldr/pages/common/ts.md

 `{{some_command}} | ts -i "{{%H:%M:%.S}}"`

-- Convert existing timestamps in log file into [r]elative format:
+- Convert existing timestamps in a text file (eg. a log file) into [r]elative format:

 `cat {{path/to/file}} | ts -r`